3-mercaptopyruvate sulfurtransferase: Mercaptolactate-cysteine disulfiduria

-Deficiency in MPST has been found related to mercaptolactate-cysteine disulfiduria, a rare inheritable disorder associated with oversecretion of mercaptolactate-cysteine disulfide in urine.
+Bladder cancer

 Immunoreactivity for MPST was detected in malignant uroepithelium and muscular layer of bladder cancer samples.
 Protein levels and catalytic activities of MPST increased with the increase of malignant degrees in human bladder tissues and human urothelial cell carcinoma of bladder (UCB) cell lines and this may promote the application of MPST novel enzymes to UCB diagnosis or treatment.